Garmin Fenix 6 Review, 6x 6s Pro

 - The menu interface has improved a little but is labyrinthine in its complexity…ie you can’t find stuff.

-Let’s not get ahead of ourself and dismiss what the Fenix 6 can also deliver with its smart functionalities, as it also supports; onboard payments, apps, solar charging (6x Solar), music, mapping, numerous connected features and the vast array of sporty and outdoors features found in the earlier Fenix 5 models.
+Let’s not get ahead of ourselves and dismiss what the Fenix 6 can also deliver with its smart functionalities, as it also supports; onboard payments, apps, solar charging (6x Solar), music, mapping, numerous connected features and the vast array of sporty and outdoors features found in the earlier Fenix 5 models.

 BLACK FRIDAY-CYBER MONDAY PRICING – HERE